 In a hurry?
 The Ibanez GSR200 is our choice for the best bass guitar for newbies!
 Basics of the Bass Guitar Regardless of your favorite genre of music, you’ll find that the bass guitar has a dominating presence setting the rhythm and pace of a song.
 To a novice, the bass guitar may look like a wider…

-Our pick is The Cordoba 20cm Concert Series.
+Our Top Pick is The Cordoba 20cm Concert Series.

 Check discount here.

-Try The Kala MK-C. Based in Petaluma, CA, this uke is the Real Deal.
+Based in Petaluma, CA, these ukes is the Real Deal.

 Check discount here.

 Piano / Keyboard – There’s A Reason They Are So Popular.

 Much easier than most people have been led to believe.
 Online tutorials are everywhere!

 Our top choice is the Yamaha PSRE253.